inveteratus/mccodes/README.md

 chmod o+w cache
 ```

 Navigate to http://localhost:8000/ for the MCCodes game itself.
+You can login with the credentials:

+* email - admin@example.com
+* password - secret

 Navigate to http://localhost:8080/ for the Adminer (MySQL admin tool) interface.